MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-permission-policy.md

 - Implement the app compliance policies for your organization.

 > [!Note]
-> If you have an App Governance license, you can also specify conditions for app governance alerts and implement app compliance policies for your organization.
+> If you have enabled App governance for your organization, you can also specify conditions for app governance alerts and implement app compliance policies for your organization.
 For more information, see [Create app policies in app governance](app-governance-app-policies-create.md).

 ## Create a new OAuth app policy